 HUGS’ mission is to strengthen Hawaii families and improve their quality of life as they face the emotional and financial hardships of caring for a seriously ill child.

-HUGS provides long-term, comprehensive support to families with children from birth to 21 years old, who have been diagnosed with a life-threatening illness or condition.
+HUGS provides long-term, comprehensive support to families with a child from birth to 21 years old, who has been diagnosed with a life-threatening illness or condition.
 We assist families through their medical journey from the time of diagnosis through treatment and beyond – a difficult journey that may last two years or a lifetime.

 We rely on and are grateful for the referrals that come from our partnerships with hospitals and other service providers.

 Who should be referred to hugs?

 Any family with a child who has a life-threatening illness may be referred to HUGS.
 Illnesses or conditions include, but are not limited to: cancer, cystic fibrosis, heart issues, liver and kidney diseases, and chromosomal or congenital defects.
 Download the full list of HUGS’ Accepted Diagnoses.
 Before acceptance to HUGS, the child’s physician must verify the child’s diagnosis.

 Download a HUGS Family Application Form for families.